Is your emergency department (ED) becoming the go-to for behavioral health patients because your psychiatry unit is under too much pressure?

-The United States is experiencing a shortage of psychiatrists and mental health providers — and it’s expected to worsen in the coming months.
-Community and inpatient resources for mental healthcare are dwindling.
+The United States is experiencing a shortage of psychiatrists and mental health providers — and it’s not expected to get better.
+Community and inpatient resources for mental health care are dwindling.
 With fewer providers, appointments, and specialized psychiatric facilities available, more and more behavioral health patients are coming to the ED as a last resort.

 This mental health crisis can have big implications for your health system, including:

 In this post, we’ll share how you can improve patient satisfaction by implementing an emergency department (ED) telehealth program, increase access to care, and integrate solutions like telepsychiatry across departments.
 We’ll also discuss three things you can consider when implementing telepsychiatry for your health systems or hospitals.